-CALL Scotland loans specialist equipment to individuals with disabilities throughout Scotland.
-Loans of equipment are made to allow for extended assessment at home, school or work, and to enable people to evaluate a device or system.
+CALL Scotland loans assistive technology equipment to individuals with disabilities throughout Scotland.
+Loans of equipment are made to allow for a period of assessment and trial at home, school or work, and to identify equipment for long term use.

-Once you’ve found something you would like to borrow, write down the 'CALL number' of the item and contact us to arrange a loan.
+Once you've found the technology you would like to borrow, write down the 'CALL number' of the item and contact us to request a loan.

-Loans are generally for two months, but it is possible to negotiate an extension.
+Loans are usually for a two month period, but in certain circumstances it may be possible to have an extension.

-The borrower may wish to arrange insurance through their school or organisation.
+The borrower may wish to arrange insurance through their school or service.